Lifepartner Profile * Characteristics and Qualities

 Mate-2 (if any) = bhava-12 * dissolution of recognizable identity

-Due to the geometry which matches any potential second public-alliance to the native's programming for dreamlike, private, contemplative, clairsentient, imaginative bhava-12, conditions of the second marriage are often framed by narratives of distant lands, spiritual retreat, imprisonment, the bedroom, social invisibility, monasteries, enclosures, research, sanctuary, astral worlds, and sleep.
+Conditions of the second marriage are often framed by narratives of bhava-12, such as distant lands, spiritual retreat, imprisonment, the bedroom, social invisibility, monasteries, enclosures, research, sanctuary, astral worlds, and sleep.

-The second lifemate for Chandra-11 is represented by the private, socially invisible, unidentified, bedroom-oriented, sanctuary-creating bhava-12
+The second lifemate for Chandra-11 is matched to the private, socially invisible, unidentified, bedroom-oriented, sanctuary-seeking bhava-12

 The second life-partner may be emotionally apprehended as an agent of invisibility, distance, or dissolution and identity-loss .